ironstar-io/tokaido/installer/README.md

 In this directory, there should be three files corresponding to you OS type

-- `tok-osx`: Apple MacOS El Capitan and above
+- `tok-macos`: Apple MacOS El Capitan and above
 - `tok-linux-amd64`: Linux distributions.
 Tested to this point in time with Ubuntu and Mint
 - `tok-windows-amd64`: Windows 10